roberts/standard/README.md

 - Marketing Wallet - Controlled by the project's CMO or marketing director
 - Developer Wallet - Controlled by the project's CTO or lead developer

 For project longevity, these wallets are updateable in the contract.
 This allows teams to use a marketing manager for launch and a different marketing manager for ongoing efforts or just for natural turnover in positions over time.
 You have the new team member in that role create a fresh wallet only they have control over then we update the smart contract to divert the appropriate tax revenue to that wallet.
+There are 3 functions to update these wallets:

+- updateCommunityWallet()
+- updateMarketingWallet()
+- updateDeveloperWallet()

 ### Withdraw Tokens